Genivia/ugrep/README.md

     --sort[=KEY]
             Displays matching files in the order specified by KEY in recursive searches.
-KEY can be `name' to sort by pathname (default), `best' to sort by best match with option -Z (sort by best match requires two passes over the input files), `size' to sort by file size, `used' to sort by last access time, `changed' to sort by last modification time, and `created' to sort by creation time.
+Normally the ug command sorts by name whereas the ugrep batch command displays matches in no particular order to improve performance.
+The sort KEY can be `name' to sort by pathname (default), `best' to sort by best match with option -Z (sort by best match requires two passes over files, which is expensive), `size' to sort by file size, `used' to sort by last access time, `changed' to sort by last modification time and `created' to sort by creation time.
 Sorting is reversed with `rname', `rbest', `rsize', `rused', `rchanged', or `rcreated'.
 Archive contents are not sorted.
 Subdirectories are sorted and displayed after matching files.
 FILE arguments are searched in the same order as specified.
-Normally ugrep displays matches in no particular order to improve performance.

-The matching files are displayed in the order specified by `--sort`.
-By default, the output is not sorted to improve performance, unless option `-Q` is used which sorts files by name by default.
+Matching files are displayed in the order specified by `--sort` per directory searched.
+By default, the `ug` command sorts by name whereas the output of the `ugrep` command is not sorted to improve performance, unless option `-Q` is used which sorts files by name.
 An optimized sorting method and strategy are implemented in the asynchronous output class to keep the overhead of sorting very low.
 Directories are displayed after files are displayed first, when recursing, which visually aids the user in finding the "closest" matching files first at the top of the displayed results.

-To recursively search for C++ files that match `main` and sort them by name:
+To recursively search for C++ files that match `main` and sort them by date
+created:

-    ugrep --sort -tc++ 'main'
+    ug --sort=created -tc++ 'main'

 Same, but sorted by time changed from most recent to oldest:

-    ugrep --sort=rchanged -tc++ 'main'
+    ug --sort=rchanged -tc++ 'main'

 🔝 [Back to table of contents](#toc)